sriramsandilya/SQLdataexploration/README.md

 🚀 **Data Analytics Project: SQL Exploration Skills Enhancement**

-Welcome to my data analytics journey!
-Inspired by the insightful tutorials of Sir [@alextheanalyst](https://www.youtube.com/user/alextheanalyst), I embarked on a project to elevate my SQL exploration skills.
 This repository encapsulates the hands-on experience gained through practical application of concepts discussed by Alex the Analyst.

 **About the Project:**
 In this endeavor, I delved into the world of analytics trends, leveraging tutorials from a seasoned expert in the field.
 The primary goal was to fortify my SQL proficiency and hone the analytical mindset required for a successful career in data analytics.